 This stream welcomes panels that address the evolving nature of crises.
-What lessons are emerging from the much more urban and middle income humanitarian crises in the Middle East?
+What lessons are emerging from the much more urban and middle income humanitarian crises paper for college in the Middle East?
 How do social actors respond to crises resulting from the closure of borders?
 How can services be maintained in places where the parties to conflict disregard international humanitarian law?
 Given the increased likelihood of climate change related natural hazards what can be learnt from recent responses to hurricanes in the US and Latin America, flooding in South Asia and typhoons in the Pacific?
 Panels can incorporate issues like refugee care, socio-natural disasters, high-intensity conflict and the protection of national minorities.

 This stream will cover the question of what changes in the type of pattern of conflicts, migration and refugee flows and in socio-natural disasters, mean for crisis response?
 The humanitarian toolbox used to be pretty narrow and clearly defined with in-kind and technical assistance organized around a clear set of sectors and clusters.
 What fits within sectors and the boundaries between them are increasingly being challenged.
 The growing use of cash and the potential of cash grants to meet basic needs cuts across sectors presents challenges for how assistance is organized, coordinated and delivered.
 But there are also changes within sectors.
 In shelter, agencies are working less in camps and in rebuilding houses and needing to do more in understanding rental markets and urban planning.
 WASH responses are becoming more market-based and the need to address issues of mental as well as physical health is increasingly recognized.
 In Europe, the response by voluntary groups has been one of solidarity and activism rather than technical and sectoral.
 This response has included legal assistance and challenges to states concerned.
 This stream welcomes panels that examine how the nature of crisis response is changing.
 This can include – but is not limited to – questions about how people themselves respond to crises and ways in which external actors can support those efforts and on how humanitarian response is changing or should change in light of the recent refugee crises, protracted crises and large-scale natural disasters.